lkdjiin/genit/README.markdown

 ================

 Genit builds a **static web site**, that is a web site without server side programing language and database.
-A site consists only of xhtml code (+ css and medias) and eventually of javascript.
+A genit site consists only of xhtml code (+ css, medias and eventually javascript).

+There is no needs to know the Ruby language.

 The project is in early development stage, see [project guidelines](https://github.com/lkdjiin/genit/blob/master/project_guidelines.markdown).